siwooyong/Codalab-Microsoft-COCO-Image-Captioning-Challenge/README.md

-## research
+## Research
-To achieve good performance, modern image capture models use image detection by default.
+To achieve good performance, modern image captioning models use image detection by default.
 However, this makes it difficult for users with poor gpu environment to implement.
 Therefore, I made various attempts to obtain a good model with less gpu.

 1. tagging model